How to Unfreeze Your Credit

 When to unfreeze your credit report

 A credit freeze typically lasts until you unfreeze your account.
-If you want to apply for a new loan or credit card, you will need to unfreeze your credit to allow the lender to review your credit report to see if you qualify.
+If you want to apply for a new loan or credit card, you will need to unfreeze your credit.
+A frozen credit report won't allow the lender to review your credit history and determine if you qualify for a new account.
 When you want to unfreeze your credit report, you have two options.

 Unfreeze your credit temporarily

 If you’ve experienced fraud or your personal information has been stolen, you may want to use a temporary unfreeze.
 This is also called “thawing.”
-A temporary thaw allows creditors to access your credit for a select amount of time.
-You can contact the credit reporting agency to schedule a specific period of time that you would like to unfreeze your credit.
+A temporary thaw allows a creditor to access your otherwise frozen credit for a select amount of time, so they can run a credit check.
+You can contact the credit reporting agency to schedule a specific period that you would like to unfreeze your credit.

 Unfreeze your credit permanently

-If you feel confident that your credit is secure and there has been no fraudulent activity, you might want to permanently unfreeze your credit.
+If you feel confident that your credit is secure and there has been no fraudulent activity, you might want to permanently unfreeze your credit with each major credit bureau.

 Credit freeze vs. credit lock

 A credit freeze and a credit lock both block access to your credit report.
-However, while a credit freeze is free, a credit lock is a service that is typically offered as part of a paid credit monitoring service offered by a credit bureau.
+However, while a credit freeze is free, a credit lock is a service that’s typically offered as part of a paid credit monitoring service offered by a credit bureau.
 With a credit freeze, you can keep it in place for as long as you want.
-A lock will last as long as you pay for the service.
+A lock will last only while you pay for the service.
 The main advantage of a credit lock is that you can lock and unlock your credit report yourself online, so you don’t have any wait, as you might with a credit freeze.

 How to unfreeze credit with the major credit bureaus